 For example, if your credit limit is €5,000 you can owe up to that amount on your card at any time before incurring extra charges.

 When you apply for a credit card you may get an indication of your credit limit eligibility but you won’t necessarily get the amount you requested.
-You’ll only find out what your actual credit limit is when your application has been approved.
+You’ll only find out your actual credit limit when your application has been approved.

 How is your credit limit calculated?